 As a CSO who brings the long-term strategy into life in the mid to short term of the company, I need a regular overview of the current state of every bit of the company.
 The one-on-ones with the cofounders help me align the leadership team, calibrate our understandings of certain challenges and solutions for them, as well as give us a platform to help each other and take actions quicker.

-Our conversations with Niki from Customer Success Department help me understand his challenges, support him in any way I can.
-For example, I advise him how to identify and overcome a challenge, we brainstorm how to solve it.
+Our conversations with Niki from the Customer Success Department help me understand his challenges and support him in any way I can.
+For example, will I advise him how to identify and overcome a challenge.
+We’ll brainstorm how to solve it together.

 Questions I often ask during one-on-ones: